jptacek/JPtacek.com/src/documents/2013/10/angularjs-introducing-ng-repeat/index.html.md

          </ul>
      </div>

-Angular can also quickly allow the data to be searched.
-An input box can be created, we can use the ng-model syntax to define a variable, and then use that as our filter.
-First, we can create an input box
+Angular can also quickly allow the data to be searched using the ``ng-model`` attribute.
+We create a text input box, and decorate it with the ``ng-model`` syntax to define a variable which is available on our scope, and then use that as an input to the filter.

+First, we can create the input box

 ```xml
 <input type="text" data-ng-model="elementName"/>